maxnd/mxMarkEdit/README.md

 The fifth column (D1) must contain the full title of the work; it’s necessary to insert the italics markers (asterisks) if needed.

-The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first; it’s necessary to insert the italics markers (asterisks) if needed.
+The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work after the first; it’s necessary to insert the italics markers (asterisks) if needed.

 The seventh column (F1) must contain the details of the citation for the bibliography, such as the publisher, place of publication, year and total pages (not relating to the single citation) in the case of articles or miscellanies.